turbonemesis/constitution/README.md

 Bottom line is you need everyone's buy-in in order for any coding standards to be effective across an entire organization, and you need effective coding standards in order to make your code easier to maintain.

-One excellent way to get everyone's buy-in is to have everyone vote on the subject matter, and the voting requirement usually results in the author needing to alter the subject matter in a way that appeases everyone so that the author can get enough votes to get it passed--that my friends is what I encourage you to do in both the drafting of the constitution itself and in any rules proposed thereafter.
+One excellent way to get everyone's buy-in is to have everyone vote on the subject matter, and the voting requirement itself usually results in the author needing to alter the subject matter in a way that appeases everyone so that the author can get enough votes to get it passed--that my friends is what I encourage you to do in both the drafting of the constitution itself and in any rules proposed thereafter.

-If someone is scared that this is too official, add a clause saying this is only so serious and/or add a clause detailing mitigation to appease them.
+If someone is scared that this is too official, add a clause saying this is only so serious and/or add a clause detailing effective mitigation to appease them.

 It's up to you what you ultimately agree to as a team, but together in agreement you can do literally anything.